TIBCOSoftware/dovetail/src/ch02-01-iou-tutorial.md

 Follow these steps to create the empty structure of the tutorial:

-> * create the tutorial initial structure
+> * Create the tutorial initial structure

  * iou_tutorials
     * artifacts